NicoloMoretti/barracks/docs/scripting-guide.md

 ## disable-self

-disable-self is still here and has been upgraded to disable its block and all of its child blocks!
+'disable-self' is still here, and has been *upgraded* to disable its block and all of its child blocks!

 It's been promoted to a keyword like 'return', 'break', 'continue', so it dropped it's parenthesis.